JScott/ViveGrip/Assets/ViveGrip/README.md

 4. Move the `Grip Point` to the local position of your grip
 5. Add `ViveGrip_Grabbable` and `ViveGrip_Interactable` to your objects

-Check out the [Demo Scene](Examples) for more detail and to see it in action.
+Look at the README in the [Examples directory](Examples) for more detail and to see it in action.

 ## Why use Vive Grip?